Our Future Path! A plan for a better world!

 Colleges and trade schools should also transition from using a class schedule with semesters to using one with quarters.
 This would help by giving students the flexibility to start college or trade school classes every quarter instead of waiting for the next semester to start.

-Today, there are many jobs going unfilled, because we do not have enough workers with the right skills.
+Today, there are many jobs that are unfilled, because we do not have enough workers with the right skills.
 To help fix this situation, we could add some additional financial incentive for students to learn the skills needed for these jobs.
-We could track what jobs needed more workers and what jobs had too many workers.
+We could track which jobs need more workers and what jobs have too many workers.

 Continuing Education

-One thing that will help with all this continuing education is the concept of spreading out the work that I talked about in the previous subsection on Jobs.
-With work being spread out, not only will more people have work and taxes will be lower, but people will have more free time to continue their education.
-In turn, the continuing education will allow people to continue advancing in their carriers and professions, which in turn will help our economy stay strong and help us all prosper.
+One thing that will help with all this continuing education is the concept of spreading out the work that I talked about in a previous section on Jobs.
+With work being spread out, not only will more of us have work and our taxes will be lower, but we will have more free time to continue our education.
+In turn, continuing education will allow us to continue advancing in our careers and professions, which in turn will help our economy stay strong and help us all prosper.

 Tuition Control

 The problems of high tuition costs and student loan debt have been increasing.
-High tuitions puts college and university educations out of the reach of many students.
-Many other students, need to take on a lot of student loan debt, which may take them decades to pay off.
+High tuition puts college and university educations out of the reach of many students.
+Many other students need to take on a lot of student loan debt, which may take them decades to pay off.
+Of course, for some students, the lower cost of trade schools may be the answer.

-In some cases, costs are rising due to our ever increasing technology.
-Schools need to spend more to buy all the technology that students will need to learn how to use and to make in order to get the jobs that use that technology.
-This really cannot be avoided, but the cost should be paid for by the students that need to learn how to use and to make this technology and not all the students that do not need it.
+In some cases, the costs of higher education are rising due to our ever-increasing technology.
+Schools need to spend more to buy all the technology that students will need to learn how to use and to make to get the jobs that use that technology.
+This really cannot be avoided, but the cost should be paid by the students that need to learn how to use and to make this technology and not by all the students that do not need it.
+This could be done by having higher costs for taking classes that need that technology.

-However, colleges and universities should not be raising tuitions or student fees for everyone to pay for their extra amenities.
+However, colleges and universities should not raise tuition or student fees for everyone to pay for their extra amenities.
 Each student should be given the option to choose and to pay for just what they want.
-In fact, it would be best if a college did not add these amenities themselves, but to allow or to encourage private investment in these types of amenities.
+In fact, it would be best if colleges and universities did not add these amenities themselves but allowed or encouraged private investment in these types of amenities.
 That way, students and others in the community could join and go to these places when they choose and could afford to go.

 There has been a lot of talk recently about having the government subsidize or pay for a college education.
-However, this does nothing to address the real problem, and only shifts the costs of college educations onto other people.
-In fact, if the government pays for a student's education, there would be no incentive for colleges to reduce their costs or for students to shop around for the best education value for their dollar.
-In fact, without cost being a determining factor in a student's choice, colleges would have even more incentive to add expensive amenities in an effort to attract students, which would raise costs for all of us who would end up paying for these college and university educations.
+However, this does nothing to address the real problem and only shifts the costs of college education onto others.
+In fact, if the government paid for students’ education, there would be no incentive for colleges and universities to reduce their costs or for students to shop around for the best education value for their dollar.
+In fact, without cost being a determining factor in a student's choice, colleges would have even more incentive to add expensive amenities to attract students, which would raise costs for all of us who would end up paying for these college and university educations.

-Another way to make it easier for students to pay for a college or university degree, would be to work for it.
-I for one worked a part time or full time job during most of the time that I attended a number of colleges and universities part time, and only went to school full time during my last semester at the university where I earned my Bachelor of Arts degree.
-I only had one student loan when I first started school, and I paid that off right away.
+Another way to make it easier for students to pay for a college or university degree would be for them to work for it.
+I worked at a part-time or a full-time job during most of the time that I attended a few colleges and universities on a part time basis and only went to school full time during my last semester at the university where I earned my Bachelor of Arts degree.
+I only had one student loan when I first started school, and I was able to pay it off right away.

-When a student first enters a college or university, some may not really know what type of work they want to do.
-They may have some ideas, but they have not committed to a given profession or carrier.
-In this case, they could enter a program where they would start taking classes while working part time at various jobs related to the professions and carriers that they thought they might be interested in.
-In time, they could hopefully help them make a much more informed decision about what work they wanted to do.
+When some students first enter a college or university, they may not really know what type of work they want to do.
+They may have some ideas, but they are not yet committed to a given profession or career.
+In this case, they could enter a program where they would start taking classes while working part time at various jobs related to the professions and careers that they thought they might be interested in.
+In time, these jobs could hopefully help them make a much more informed decision about what work they wanted to do.

-Once a student knew what they wanted to do, they would enter into a program in order to lean that profession or carrier.
-The idea would be to have a formal program where the student would go to school part time, and then work in a job related to their desired profession or carrier.
-Nearby businesses would have positions for these part time students.
+Once a student knew what they wanted to do, they could enter a program to learn that profession or career.
+The idea would be to have a formal program where the student would go to school part time and then work in a job related to their desired profession or career.
+Nearby businesses would have positions for these part-time students.
 The student could then earn enough to pay for all or part of their education, while also being able to apply and reinforce what they were learning in school in their job.
-The businesses could benefit by being able to mold these students into the workers that they would need, and by having access to the latest ideas being taught at the time.
+Businesses could benefit by being able to mold these students into the workers that they would need, and by having access to the latest ideas being taught at the time.

 Next Section